 It’s true though.
 The first day matters.
 It’s why professionals can’t sleep the night before their 33rd year of teaching.

-- Double check the syllabus, before printing.
+- Double check the syllabus, before printing or uploading.
 Do not print it at night!
 Read over it in the morning.
 This will likely be the first thing your students receive from you.
 Don’t let it have any errors.

 - Write out talking points.
 Take the ideas from above and common sense topics for the first day.
 Create a polished list you can take to the front of the classroom.